-We have agreed that for a period commencing on the date of this prospectus and ending on the day that is 30 days after the date of this prospectus supplement (the "Lock-Up Period"), we will not directly or indirectly, without the prior written consent of Raymond James & Associates, Inc., (1) offer for sale, sell, pledge or otherwise dispose of (or enter into any transaction or device that is designed to, or could be reasonably expected to, result in the disposition by any person at any time in the future) any shares of Class A common stock or securities convertible into or exchangeable for Class A common stock (other than Class A common stock issued pursuant to employee benefit plans, qualified stock option plans or other employee compensation plans existing on the date of this prospectus or pursuant to currently outstanding options, warrants, rights or other awards), or sell or grant options, rights or warrants with respect to any shares of Class A common stock or securities convertible into or exchangeable for Class A common stock (other than the grant of options or other awards pursuant to equity incentive plans existing on the date of this prospectus), (2) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, any of the economic benefits or risks of ownership of such shares of Class A common stock, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Class A common stock or other securities, in cash or otherwise, (3) file or cause to be filed a registration statement, including any amendments, with respect to the registration for the offer and sale by us of any shares of Class A common stock or securities convertible, exercisable or exchangeable into Class A common stock or any of our other securities, other than the filing of a registration statement on Form S-8 or (4) publicly disclose the intention to do any of the foregoing.
-The restrictions contained in the preceding sentence shall not apply to (A) the shares of Class A common stock offered hereby, (B) the issuance of up to 103,034 shares of Class A common stock that may be issued in connection with our acquisition of Youngblood Disposal Enterprises of Western New York, LLC, (C) the issuance of shares of Class A common stock, restricted stock units, options to purchase Class A common stock or performance units pursuant to employee benefit plans, qualified stock option plans, our equity incentive plans or other employee compensation plans in effect on the date of this prospectus supplement or pursuant to currently outstanding restricted stock units, options, warrants, rights or performance units and (D) the sale or issuance of shares of Class A common stock to an unaffiliated third party in connection with an acquisition, a merger, a consolidation or sale or purchase of assets or in connection with a strategic alliance, investment, partnership, collaboration, marketing arrangement or other joint venture or strategic transaction in an aggregate amount not to exceed 10% of the outstanding shares of Class A common stock as of the date of this prospectus supplement, provided that the recipient of such shares of Class A common stock shall sign and deliver a lock-up agreement.
+We have agreed that for a period commencing on the date of this prospectus and ending on the day that is 30 days after the date of this prospectus supplement (the "Lock-Up Period"), we will not directly or indirectly, without the prior written consent of Raymond James & Associates, Inc. and BofA Securities, Inc., (1) offer for sale, sell, pledge or otherwise dispose of (or enter into any transaction or device that is designed to, or could be reasonably expected to, result in the disposition by any person at any time in the future) any shares of Class A common stock or securities convertible into or exchangeable for Class A common stock (other than Class A common stock issued pursuant to employee benefit plans, qualified stock option plans or other employee compensation plans existing on the date of this prospectus or pursuant to currently outstanding options, warrants, rights or other awards), or sell or grant options, rights or warrants with respect to any shares of Class A common stock or securities convertible into or exchangeable for Class A common stock(other than the grant of options or other awards pursuant to equity incentive plans existing on the date of this prospectus), (2) enter into any swap or other derivatives transaction that transfers to another, in whole or in part, any of the economic benefits or risks of ownership of such shares of Class A common stock, whether any such transaction described in clause (1) or (2) above is to be settled by delivery of Class A common stock or other securities, in cash or otherwise, (3) file or cause to be filed a registration statement, including any amendments, with respect to the registration for the offer and sale by us of any shares of Class A common stock or securities convertible, exercisable or exchangeable into Class A common stock or any of our other securities, other than the filing of a registration statement on Form S-8 or (4) publicly disclose the intention to do any of the foregoing.
+The restrictions contained in the preceding sentence shall not apply to (A) the shares of Class A common stock offered hereby, (B) the issuance of shares of Class A common stock, restricted stock units, options to purchase Class A common stock or performance units pursuant to employee benefit plans, qualified stock option plans, our equity incentive plans or other employee compensation plans in effect on the date of this prospectus supplement or pursuant to currently outstanding restricted stock units, options, warrants, rights or performance units and (C) the sale or issuance of shares of Class A common stock to an unaffiliated third party in connection with an acquisition, a merger, a consolidation or sale or purchase of assets or in connection with a strategic alliance, investment, partnership, collaboration, marketing arrangement or other joint venture or strategic transaction in an aggregate amount not to exceed 10% of the outstanding shares of Class A common stock as of the date of this prospectus supplement, provided that the recipient of such shares of Class A common stock shall sign and deliver a lock-up agreement.